hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 ## How much overlap exists between SPP and MACS2?

-In this section, our goal is to determine what peaks by common to the calls made by both SPP and MACS2.
+In this section, our goal is to determine what peaks are in common between the calls made by both SPP and MACS2.
 To perform this task we are going to use a suite of tools called bedtools.

 ### bedtools